LifeFlow1-0/FinAgentAI/README.md

 # LifeFlow

-LifeFlow is a personal financial management application.
+LifeFlow is a personal financial management application structured as a monorepo.

 ## Project Structure